Ravi Baghel, Dr.

 About Ravi Baghel

-Ravi Baghel joined the Cluster in the first cohort of the Graduate Programme of Transcultural Studies, and for his PhD (Geography) worked on the role of expert knowledge in human-environmental interactions, under the supervision of Prof. Dr. Marcus NÃ¼sser.
+Dr. Ravi Baghel joined the Cluster in 2008 with a scholarship of the Graduate Programme of Transcultural Studies, and for his PhD (Geography) worked on the role of expert knowledge in human-environmental interactions, under the supervision of Prof. Dr. Marcus NÃ¼sser.
 His dissertation analyzed large scale river control projects in India within a framework of Foucauldian political ecology, in close cooperation with a research project on large dams.
 His work focused on the role of expert knowledge in the transformation of river systems into technological hydroscapes in South Asia.
 This contemporary analysis was placed within a historical and geographical perspective through an examination of the circulation of the knowledge of river control.